anonymousfraand/Neurofuzz/README.md

 # Neurofuzz

-An implementation of Neuro-Fuzzy Inference System
+An implementation of Neuro-Fuzzy Inference System. :)